Robust Robustness: Model

 In words, the payoff guarantee from $f$ over $\Pi$ is robust if the expected payoff from $f$ approximately satisfies the guarantee at all priors sufficiently near $\Pi$.
 The payoff guarantee from $f$ over $\Pi$ is \emph{not} robust if and only if there exists a constant $\a > 0$ and a sequence $(\pi_n)$ converging to a prior in the closure of $\Pi$ such that for all $n$,

 Inequality \eqref{eq:not_robust} can hold only if $\pi_n$ is outside $\Pi$.
 If $\Pi = \D(\Th)$, then no priors are outside $\Pi$.
 Therefore, every social choice function's payoff guarantee over $\D(\Th)$ is robust.

-The topology on the state space is what makes our robustness notion restrictive.
-This topology recognizes more priors as being ``near'' each ambiguity set.
-By contrast, in \citeapos{GilboaSchmeidler1989} axiomatization of maxmin preferences, the state space is not endowed with a topology.
-Thus, the space of priors inherits a strong topology under which few priors are near each ambiguity set.\footnote{\cite{GilboaSchmeidler1989} consider the space of finitely additive probability measures endowed with the topology of pointwise convergence on measurable sets.} If we instead used that stronger topology on $\D(\Th)$ in our definition of robustness, then robustness would have no bite: for every social choice function $f$ and every ambiguity set $\Pi$, the payoff guarantee from $f$ over $\Pi$ would be robust.

-A designer concerned about misspecifying the state distribution could consider a larger ambiguity set.
-But unless the ambiguity set is enlarged to the full space $\D(\Th)$ (in which case the optimal payoff guarantee is often trivial), there will still be priors just outside the new ambiguity set.
-The designer may be concerned if the expected payoff from her chosen mechanism drops far below its payoff guarantee at these nearby priors.\footnote{Importantly, the maxmin representation does not express different levels of confidence in different priors in the ambiguity set.
-Thus, the newly added priors receive just as much ``weight'' as the priors in the original ambiguity set.} In \cref{sec:algorithm}, we propose a principled method of enriching the ambiguity set that avoids this fragility.
-We relate the payoff guarantee over this enriched ambiguity set to a particular variational objective \citep{MaccheroniMarinacciRustichini2006}, where the ambiguity index is proportional to the distance from the original ambiguity set.
+Recall our standing assumption that $u$ is bounded.
+In some applications, $u$ will be unbounded, but we can safely apply \cref{def:robustness} to any social choice function $f$ for which $u \circ f$ is bounded.

 Our definition of robustness can be applied to the payoff guarantee from any social choice function $f$ over any ambiguity set $\Pi$.
-In a given design problem, with feasible set $\FF$, we propose checking whether the payoff guarantee from the proposed maxmin-optimal social choice function is robust; see the algorithm in \cref{sec:algorithm}.
+In a given design problem, we propose checking whether the payoff guarantee from the proposed maxmin-optimal social choice function (over the specified ambiguity set) is robust.

+Using the weak topology on $\D(\Th)$ is what gives our robustness criterion bite.
+By contrast, in \citeapos{GilboaSchmeidler1989} axiomatization of maxmin preferences, there is no topology on the state space, so the space of priors inherits a stronger topology under which few priors are ``near'' each ambiguity set.\footnote{\cite{GilboaSchmeidler1989} consider the space of finitely additive probability measures endowed with the topology of pointwise convergence on measurable sets.} With respect to that stronger topology on $\D(\Th)$, the map $\ang{ u \circ f, \cdot}$ on $\D(\Th)$ is continuous for any bounded value function $u \circ f$.
+If we used that stronger topology on $\D(\Th)$ in our definition of robustness, then our robustness criterion would hold for every social choice function $f$ and every ambiguity set $\Pi$.